Recorded at the Lensic Theater in Santa Fe, New Mexico on January 23, 2019.

 This was a Readings and Conversations event.

-In this episode, Ilan Pappé was introduced by Dima Khalidi, then talked about his work.
-You can find the companion conversation here.
+In this episode, Ilan Pappé joined Dima Khalidi in conversation.
+You can find the companion talk here.